LGBTQ rights in Qatar

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Qatar experience legal persecution.
 Sexual acts between males and between females are illegal in Qatar, with punishment for both Muslims and non-Muslims of up to three years in prison.
 For Muslims duly convicted in the sharia courts, a judicial sentence of capital punishment for homosexuality is a possibility, though it has never been imposed.
 Abuse such as beatings and torture, and forced "conversion therapy" have also been used by police and other authorities.

 Prevailing cultural mores in Qatar view homosexuality and cross-dressing negatively.
-The Qatari government does not recognise same-sex marriage or civil partnerships, nor does it allow people in Qatar to campaign for LGBT rights.
+The Qatari government does not recognise same-sex marriage or civil partnerships, nor does it allow people in Qatar to campaign for LGBTQ rights.

 In November 2008 British performer George Michael performed at a successful concert in Qatar, making him the first openly gay musician to perform in Qatar.

 On 4 February 2024, a dual British-Mexican citizen was arrested in Qatar after falling victim to a police-led Grindr fake profile.
 According to his brother, he had been denied the right to a lawyer and had been forced to sign documents in Arabic without a translator to assist him.
 He also stated that the man had also been prevented access to antiretroviral medicines he needed to be able to live with HIV.

 In 2016, 2019, 2022 and 2025, Qatar voted against the United Nations independent expert on sexual orientation and gender identity at the United Nations Human Rights Council.

 Legality of same-sex sexual acts

 Homosexuality was made illegal in British-controlled Qatar via the Indian Penal Code through the Order in Council 1938.
 This was replaced by Article 171 in 1956, and then after independence, Article 171 was replaced by Article 201 of Qatar's 1971 Penal Code.
 Since 2004, Article 296 of the current Penal Code (Law 11/2004) stipulates imprisonment between one and three years for sodomy.
-This is less severe than the 1971 law that stipulated up to five years' imprisonment for men and women found to be homosexual (punishment of sexual acts instead of punishment for sexual orientation).
+This is less severe than the 1971 law that stipulated up to five years' imprisonment for men and women found to be homosexual, penalizing specific acts rather than orientation itself.
 The local death penalty for same-gender sex is applicable only to Muslims because extramarital sex regardless of the gender of the participants is punishable by death and because same-gender couples cannot get married.
 However, there is no evidence that the death penalty has been applied for consensual same-sex relations taking place between adults outside the spaces policed by authorities.

 In 1998, an American citizen visiting Qatar was sentenced to six months in prison and 90 lashes for homosexual activity.
 In the 1990s, the Philippine Overseas Employment Administration informed Philippine workers that gay workers were prohibited in Qatar.
 This was in response to several mass arrests and deportations of Philippine workers in Qatar for homosexuality.

 In 2016, Polish Instagram star King Luxy was arrested in Qatar for allegedly being homosexual.
 He spent two months in custody before he was released.
 The Polish embassy claim he was arrested for extortion.